MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/roles-responsibilities.md

 ---
 title: Align roles and responsibilities
-description: Learn how to prepare for cultural complexity that occurs during the migration process by aligning roles and responsibilities to drive clarity and ensure coverage.
+description: Prepare for cultural complexity when your organization migrates to Azure.
+Align roles and responsibilities to ensure clarity and coverage of essential functions.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 03/14/2024